phoffer/crystalized_ruby/README.md

 crystal active_support/check_inflector.cr
 ```

 The only thing that's BROKEN is pluralize.
-It works except for words that are already plural, ending in 's', like "posts" "words" etc
+It works except for words that are already plural, ending in 's', like "posts"/"words"

+There's a benchmarking script for all this, and the results are pretty good.
+See `active_support/results.txt`

 # How to get this working